yusufozturk/panther/docs/gitbook/log-analysis/rules/README.md

 # Rules

-Panther enables easy aggregation, normalization, analysis, and storage of security logs. **Rules** are Python functions used to identify suspicious activity and generate alerts for your team to triage.
+Panther enables easy aggregation, normalization, analysis, and storage of security logs. **Rules** are Python3 functions used to identify suspicious activity and generate alerts for your team to triage.

-Each rule includes:
+## Rule Components

 - A `rule` function with an `event` argument and a `return` statement - `True` if the rule should send an alert, or `False` if not
 - A `dedup` function to control how alerts are grouped together